 Thankfully there are a number of simple techniques you can try yourself to stop condensation developing into a problem in your property.
 Read on to see our list of recommended FREE DIY tips to combat condensation.

-However, even in the best free guides simply do not work sometimes.
-If that is the case, visit our condensation solutions web page to learn what other solutions you can put in place to stop condensation.
+Unfortunately, serious condensation problems may be resistant to these simple fixes.
+If that is the case then you may wish to visit our condensation solutions web page to learn what other solutions you can put in place to stop condensation.

 This is commonly accompanied by a lingering damp and musty smell and may even develop into the growth of black mould on the surface.
 Our top tips below will help you to combat condensation appearing on your walls and ceilings.

 It is essential you have adequate air ventilation so the moisture in the air can escape outside and does not build up inside your home.
 With modern occupancy styles such as double glazing it is harder for air to move freely in and out of your property.
 Therefore it is recommended that you keep your windows open as much as possible to allow additional airflow into the building, especially when cooking, showering and drying clothes.

 Make sure your property’s airways are clear to allow airflow through your home.
 Clearing airways will prevent moisture laden air from being trapped in rooms and help prevent moisture from condensing on your walls.
 Cleaning air bricks with a bottle brush once a year will greatly improve sub-floor ventilation and reduce the possibility of wood rotting fungal decay like dry rot and wet rot.

 If possible, leave a small gap of at least 100mm between your walls and furniture to allow for the air to circulate.
 If air lingers and stagnates it can lead to perfect conditions for black spot mould to form.

 If possible dry your clothes outside.
 If this is not possible put them in an enclosed room with the window open.